alf808/neo-depot/README.md

-# Explore Close Approaches of Near-Earth Objects
+# CLI Python application to Explore Near-Earth Objects

-In this project, you'll use Python - and the skills we've developed throughout this course - to search for and explore close approaches of near-Earth objects (NEOs), using data from NASA/JPL's Center for Near Earth Object Studies.
+This application searches for and explores close approaches of near-Earth objects (NEOs), using data from NASA/JPL's Center for Near Earth Object Studies.

 ## Overview

-At a high-level, you'll create Python code that implements a command-line tool to inspect and query a dataset of NEOs and their close approaches to Earth.
+This code implements a command-line tool to inspect and query a dataset of NEOs and their close approaches to Earth.

-Concretely, you'll have to read data from both a CSV file and a JSON file, convert that data into structured Python objects, perform filtering operations on the data, limit the size of the result set, and write the results to a file in a structured format, such as CSV or JSON.
+It reads data from both a CSV file and a JSON file, converts that data into structured Python objects, performs filtering operations on the data, limits the size of the result set, and writes the results to a file in a structured format, such as CSV or JSON.

-When complete, you'll be able to inspect the properties of the near-Earth objects in the data set and query the data set of close approaches to Earth using any combination of the following filters:
+Users will able to inspect the properties of the near-Earth objects in the data set and query the data set of close approaches to Earth using any combination of the following filters:

 - Occurs on a given date.
 - Occurs on or after a given start date.